maximelouet/spotly/README.md

   unneeded data for lyrics, such as "Remastered", "2020 Mix", etc. In most cases it still manages to find the lyrics though.
 See https://github.com/maximelouet/spotly/issues/4
-- Current refresh mechanism is a simple interval that polls the API every x seconds for current song info and lyrics.
-This generates useless load on the API and on the user's network, and does not take into account the current song state (if it's about to finish we should prepare to poll the API for new song info and lyrics).
-See https://github.com/maximelouet/spotly/issues/2

 ## Running locally